 Graduation

 Students majoring in department of public health sciences undergraduate programs (health science and health management) must fulfill Applied Learning Portfolio activities to successfully complete their degree.
 Evidence of completed activities along with written entry for each activity is required.
-You can find information about the Applied Learning Portfolio11 on the public health sciences' website.
+You can find information about the Applied Learning Portfolio on the public health sciences' website.
 Questions about the Portfolio may be sent to the undergraduate program director at phs@wichita.edu.

 To be eligible for graduation from Wichita State University, students must have 120 acceptable credit hours toward their degree and a grade point average (GPA) in the major of 2.000.
 Students transferring from a two-year college must complete at least 45 credit hours of upper-division coursework to qualify for graduation.
 Public health sciences (PHS) policy requires a program cumulative GPA of 2.000 with no individual program course generating a grade less than 1.700 credit points per credit hour.